Are there ideal dimensions (width and height) for texture files? Are there ideal dimensions (width and height) for texture files?

 Are there ideal dimensions (width and height) for texture files?

-Yes.
-Use large 16K or 32K textures, whenever possible.
-Using multiple smaller textures (e.g. 4K or 8K) results in more files, which will take longer to load and may not produce the best quality textures.
+You can use as many texture map files as you'd like, but for best performance we recommend configuring your software to output large 16K or 32K textures, whenever possible.
+Using multiple smaller textures (e.g. 2K, 4K, or 8K) results in more files, which will take longer to load and may not produce the best quality textures.

 Texture width and height dimensions should always be a power of two.